adal

 return self.loss_fn, {"kwargs": {"y": y_gt, "y_pred": pred}}

-evaluate_one_sample(sample: Any, y_pred: Any, *args, **kwargs) float[source]#
+prepare_eval(sample: Any, y_pred: Any, *args, **kwargs) float[source]

 Note: When you use text optimizor, ensure you call configure_backward_engine_engine too.

-configure_backward_engine(*args, **kwargs)[source]#
+configure_backward_engine(*args, **kwargs)[source]

-evaluate_samples(samples: Any, y_preds: List, metadata: Dict[str, Any] | None = None, num_workers: int = 2) EvaluationResult[source]#
+evaluate_samples(samples: Any, y_preds: List, metadata: Dict[str, Any] | None = None, num_workers: int = 2, use_loss_eval_fn: bool = False) EvaluationResult[source]

 Metadata is used for storing context that you can find from generator input.